Apple picking in the Netherlands: celebrate the Dutch autumn

 Remember, though, you might have to bring your own bag, use a basket or push a wheelbarrow to collect your fruits.

-Many of these family farms also have a small country market with locally-made goods such as jams, juices, baked goods, and of course, fruits and vegetables.
-Perfect if you love trying new goodies or supporting local businesses!
+Many of these family farms also have a small country market with locally-made goods such as jams, juices, baked goods, and, of course, fruits and vegetables.

 What will you do with all these apples?

 Besides just munching on them, the possibilities are endless.
-You can make spiced apple cider by boiling the fruits with spices such as star anise or cinnamon sticks and then use the leftover fruit pulp, called pomace, to bake cookies, muffins or cakes. 🥮
+You can make spiced apple cider by boiling the fruits with spices such as star anise or cinnamon sticks, and then use the leftover fruit pulp, called pomace, to bake cookies, muffins or cakes. 🥮

 Another drinkable option is using a juicer to make your own freshly pressed apple juice.
 And, of course, with a great nod to Dutch cuisine, you can always make an appeltaart (apple pie).